 After the ingots were formed, a portion of the aluminum produced at Alcoa was brought to the fabricating area to be made into finished products for both industrial and consumer sale.
 Here, machines used to cut, polish, and assemble aluminum into finished products would often use asbestos as a brake material.
 Asbestos was also sometimes used an abrasive material for grinding and polishing metal.
 As mentioned previously, asbestos could also be found anywhere heat and corrosion was a concern, so welders and fabricators employed at the site were likely to have used asbestos heat shields, asbestos-taped tongs, and heat-resistant clothing made from asbestos.

 Construction projects at plants like Reynolds in Massena are very dangerous because of the asbestos materials used in the buildings themselves.
 Drywall, tiles, shingles, fireproofing spray, and insulation were all commonly made from asbestos prior to the 1980s.
-Construction was particularly dangerous because when asbestos materials crumble, as is common in construction projects, they become powdery and release into the air as an invisible dust composed of millions of microscopic fibers.
-This dust is easily breathed and ingested by workers, which places these workers at a very high risk of developing mesothelioma, typically manifesting decades after the first exposure.
+Construction was particularly dangerous because when asbestos materials crumble, as is common in construction projects, they become powdery and release into the air as invisible dust composed of millions of microscopic fibers.
+This dust is easily breathed and ingested by workers, which places these workers at very high risk of developing mesothelioma,lung cancer, asbestosis, and other asbestos-related diseases.

 Not even the families of workers at the Reynolds plant were safe from the hazards of asbestos, thanks to what is known as “take-home” exposure.
 After spending long days in the asbestos-contaminated environment, workers would return home with asbestos fibers clinging to their clothing, hair, shoes, and skin.
 When they showered or washed their clothes, these asbestos fibers were released into the house, and gradually built up over time.
 This placed these workers’ families at risk, and has resulted in many cases of mesothelioma in victims who may never have even set foot on a hazardous worksite.